-The FCC Group also has a Crime Prevention Model, developed in combination with other aspects using a specific matrix of risks and controls; by integrating this matrix into the organisation's processes, the control environment is enhanced.

-Additionally, following the update of the Tax Code of Conduct and the Tax Control Framework Standard in 2018, the process of identifying and assessing tax risks has been enhanced, as has the assignment of responsibilities for both the management and reporting of these risks.
+The FCC Group also has a Criminal Prevention Model, developed, among other aspects, through a specific matrix of risks and controls.
+Its integration into the organisation's processes contributes to strengthening the control environment.
+This is in addition to a Tax Code of Conduct and a Tax Control Framework Standard, in which the process of identifying and assessing tax risks and assigning responsibilities for both the management and reporting of these risks is implemented.